-When removing icy or compacted snow, it really helps to have a shovel with a strong blade – either a blade made from metal, or one with a metal edge.
+When removing icy or heavy snow, it really helps to have a shovel with a strong blade – either a blade made from metal, or one with a steel wear strip along the edge.

 Some people recommended spraying the blade of the shovel with a little oil.
 This should help you cut through some of the icy snow.

 Another option is to spray the snow with hot water and then shovel it.
 If there’s any puddles remaining (and the temperature is still low), apply salt to prevent it from freezing again.

 The best way to prevent icy snow is by shoveling snow as soon as it falls.
 Lightly shovel the snow on your driveway or path as it falls so that there is no build up.

 Luckily, we do tend to get a lot of warning before a big snowstorm, which means we can take steps to prepare for it.

 To start, you should aim to seal any cracks in your driveway.
 This is because if water gets in and freezes, it can make the cracks a lot worse.
 It’s best to seal the cracks before the cold weather hits.

 The next step is to clean your driveway.
 Sweep away debris, then give your driveway a wash with either a hose or power washer.
 If you notice any cracks that become visible once your driveway has been cleaned, these should also be sealed.
 Do this before the temperature drops, so that your driveway has time to dry without freezing.